Home / Towns / Jamieson

 Beautiful river with swimming holes and scenic walks.

-Jamieson is located 175km from Melbourne CBD.
-The drive typically takes around 2 hours via the Maroondah Highway.
+Jamieson is 175km from Melbourne on sealed roads via the Maroondah Highway.